ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/16_pcmag83.jpg)

 If you skim over PC Magazine from 1982, you are more likely to find a mention of Mickey Mouse than a "mouse" as a pointer device.
 The next year, though, they proclaim "The Year of Mouse on PC".
 The actual year of mouse in the Lunar calendar was actually 1984, what a shame.
-A big feature of the February issue is not-yet released VisiOn which is going to be all about the mouse.
+A big feature of the February issue is not-yet released Visi On which is going to be all about the mouse.

 >  This issue marks the unofficial IBM debut of California’s second-most famous rodent: the computer mouse.
 (Mickey and Minnie’s first-born, "Micro”?) *-- PC Mag, February 1983*

 > ...menu-driven systems as Apple’s new Lisa or the Xerox 8010 (better known as the “Star”) have, in fact, elevated the mouse's status from a laboratory curiosity to rodent stardom. *-- "The Tale Of The Mouse", PC Mag, 02/83*

 > You simply point to what you want to do by using a mouse...
-VisiOn handles windows on the screen in a way that makes it look as if one piece of paper is on top of another... *-- "VisiOn, a mouse on the digital desktop", PC Mag, 02/83*
+Visi On handles windows on the screen in a way that makes it look as if one piece of paper is on top of another... *-- "Visi On, a mouse on the digital desktop", PC Mag, 02/83*

 The magazine mentions a multitude of vendors, most notably, Mouse Systems.
 Mouse Systems was responsible for Sun's mice, and was the first company to offer a mouse for PC.
-Naturally, VisiOn is expected to use Mouse Systems as well.
+Naturally, Visi On is expected to use Mouse Systems as well.

 </div>